Can the chaos from Silicon Valley Bank’s fall be contained?

 Further, it appears that Silicon Valley Bank’s failure appears to be a unique situation where the bank’s executives made poor business decisions by buying bonds just as the Federal Reserve was about to raise interest rates, and the bank was singularly exposed to one particular industry that has seen a severe contraction in the past year.

-Despite being a potentially unique collapse, Silicon Valley Bank’s demise hasn’t stopped investors for looking for other banks that might have similar situations.
-The stock of First Republic Bank, a bank that serves the wealthy and technology companies, is down nearly a third in two days.
+Investors have been looking for banks in similar situations.
+The stock of First Republic Bank, a bank that serves the wealthy and technology companies, went down nearly a third in two days.
 PacWest Bank, a California-based bank that caters to small to medium-sized businesses, plunged 38% on Friday.

+In a sign of how uncertain it is for these medium-sized banks, First Republic Bank sent an email to clients Sunday telling customers that it is well-capitalized and has has no liquidity issues that might have an impact on the bank.

-While being a unique situation, it was clear that a bank failure this size was causing worries.
-Treasury Secretary Janet Yelle,n as well as the White House, has been “watching closely” the developments; the governor of California has spoken to President Biden; and bills have now been proposed in Congress to up the FDIC insurance limit to temporarily protect depositors.
+While highly unusual, it was clear that a bank failure this size was causing worries.
+Treasury Secretary Janet Yellen as well as the White House, has been “watching closely” the developments; the governor of California has spoken to President Biden; and bills have now been proposed in Congress to up the FDIC insurance limit to temporarily protect depositors.

 “I’ve been working all weekend with our banking regulators to design appropriate policies to address this situation,” Yellen said on “Face the Nation” on Sunday.